nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

  -> Need to execute /usr/bin/aptitude update...
 {% endcodeblock %}

-Here we see that there is a promise to be kept in bundle_one.
+Here we see that there is a promise yet to be kept in bundle_one.
 Very good.
 Let's remove `-n` and watch it do just that.

 {% codeblock CFEngine real-run  %}